 Montessori children interact with each other throughout the day.
 Students often partner or group-up for collaborative work.
 When working independently, children often interact with one another in passing, when asking a fellow classmate for assistance, or when observing another child’s work.

 A 30-minutes recess allows the children to complete two three-hour work periods.
 Work periods consist of regular movement around the classroom and interaction with others.
 Add this to the 30-minute formal recess and children cycle between regular movement, rest and physical exercise throughout the day.

 Why can’t I walk my child to the classroom?

-When a parent says their goodbyes at the door and that child passes people they are familiar with the school it sets up their day by starting with a confidence builder.
-By choosing to go to school and that you, the parent, are confident enough that they can do this, they work through their own trepidations quickly and ready to get into the pattern of putting their things away and get into their routine work cycle.
+When the caregiver says goodbye at the door, it provides the child a confidence-building start to the day.
+The child is choosing to go to school and you, the caregiver, are exhibiting confidence in your child.
+Allowing them to walk into school by themselves helps children work through their own trepidations and establish the pattern of putting their things away and beginning their work routine.
 This repetition sets the child up for later success in work, but also in confidence that they can choose to be self-sufficient beings.

 What is a charter school?